Japan National Route 101: Route description

 National Route 101 begins in central Aomori at the northern terminus of National Route 7 in front of Aoimori Park.
 The two national highways run parallel or concurrently all the way from Aomori to National Route 101's southern terminus in the city of Akita; however in the former town of Namioka, National Route 101 leaves National Route 7.
 It heads west, passing through the cities of Goshogawara and Tsugaru, until it meets the Sea of Japan coastline in the town of Ajigasawa.
 From there it travels along the western coast of Aomori and Akita prefectures, paralleling the more inland National Route 7.
 Overall, the highway has a total length of 241.6 km.

 The JR Gonō Line closely parallels the highway for much of its route.
 Also known as the Ōmagoe-kaidō, there are several attractions along the winding coastal portion of the highway including Furofushi Onsen and the World Heritage Site, Shirakami-Sanchi around the border between Aomori and Akita prefectures.
-The registration of Shirakami-Sanchi as a World Heritage Site has resulted in an increase in the average daily traffic levels along the highway.
+The registration of Shirakami-Sanchi as a World Heritage Site in 1993 has since resulted in an increase in the average daily traffic levels along the highway.